Sanele Vavae Tuilagi

-Sanele played for the Samoan National U-20 team in the 2008 IRB Junior World Championship.
+Tuilagi played for the Samoan National U-20 team in the 2008 IRB Junior World Championship.
 He also represented Savaii Samoa in the 2010 IRB Pacific Rugby Cup.
 In 2015, he represented the Samoan national side, making his debut in the opening round of the 2015 World Rugby Pacific Nations Cup against the United States.

 Tuilagi played for French club Narbonne in the Rugby Pro D2.
 He now plays for US Carcassonne and is also playing rugby league for AS Carcassonne in the Elite One Championship.